 Make sure LoadBehavior has value of 3.

-In case you could fix the issue with any of the above methods, then don’t get into another BCM issue by upgrading your Microsoft Office pack to Microsoft Office 2016.
-It’s not confirmed, if BCM would work with Office 2016, as of date.
-Wait for a while and do so only after you read of some developments in this regard.
+In case you could fix the issue with any of the above methods, then don’t get into another BCM issue by upgrading your Microsoft Office.
+It’s not confirmed if BCM would work properly with Office.
+Wait for a while and do so only after you read some developments in this regard.